-Imagine capitalism as a fantastic robot infallible in one specific task, but totally incapable of everything else.
+Imagine capitalism as a fantastic robot that is infallible at one specific task, but totally incapable at everything else.
 An example above all?
-Global capitalism does a great job of extracting fossil fuels from the earth, refining them and shipping them around the world for profit through oil companies.
+Global capitalism does a great job of extracting fossil fuels from the earth, refining them, and shipping them around the world for profit through oil companies.

 A system so tested and effective that for a century it has fueled the industry and consumption of this planet, with all that they have produced.
 There is only one problem: this system is killing us.
 And (back to 'capitalism') it seems almost impossible to turn it off.

 The profits of the oil and gas companies over the past three months they were amazing.
 Exxon Mobil it made profits of 18 billion.
 Shell e Chevron they made almost 12 each.
 They are record numbers, similar for all.